 Sony, the once-dominant Android OEM, has now lost quite its charm.
 However, the company scores high when providing stable Android Updates, stable not quick.
 The Japanese giant almost abanded any interest from the US market, however with the launch of its recent 2018 flagships announced at MWC 2018 which now also comes with a working fingerprint sensor we can say that Sony is back with a bang.
 The company also has a decent track record when it comes to providing major Android updates for its smartphones.

-Sony will update some of its major devices released in 2017 and 2018 to Android P 9.0 by Q4 2018.
-While the Xperia XZS and the Xperia XZ Premium might get a long wait and will probably witness the update by Q1 2019.
+Sony will update some of its major devices released in 2017 and 2018 to Android Pie 9.0 by Q4 2018.
+While the Xperia XZS and the Xperia XZ Premium will probably witness the update by Q1 2019.

 1) Dark Mode for AMOLED screens, for better battery savings